A charity dedicated to helping you improve your mental health and wellbeing.

 Positive mental training has been shown by research in 2004/5 to be safe and effective in depression.
 Since it was introduced into the NHS doctors have also found it effective in anxiety and panic; also other illnesses related to the effect stress has on our body, irritable bowel syndrome, fibromyalgia, chronic pain and others.
 See the research papers here.

-Positive Mental Training is safe and easy to use and over 50,000 people have been given it by NHS staff.
+Positive Mental Training is safe and easy to use and over 70,000 people have been given it by NHS staff.
+How do we calculate this figure?

 Positive Mental Training has been validated by research as an occupational health programme to treat burnout, depression and stress at work.
 It is widely used by NHS staff who have undergone training for their own benefit.